7 fun ways to show employee appreciation

 Naturally, to find some unique recognition ideas, I went straight to Google.
 Here is what I found.
 But, keep in mind, this is by no means a complete list.

-- Keep it simple.
 Sometimes, the best way to show gratitude is to simply say thank you.
 Whether it’s public or private recognition, it goes a long way.
 Do it in person for a personal touch or via a hand-written note.
-It’s old fashioned, but it leaves a lasting impression.
+It’s old-fashioned, but it leaves a lasting impression.

 Now that you’re armed with some starter ideas, it’s your turn!
 Use this list to get your creative juices flowing on how your company can adopt more employee appreciation/recognition tactics.
 It can have a positive impact on your staff, such as increased productivity and employee satisfaction.